Kathryn LaTour

 Kathryn LaTour is an American academic, researcher and author.
 She is an applied cognitive psychologist and currently serves as the Banfi Vintners Professor of Wine Education and Management at the School of Hotel Administration within Cornell University’s SC Johnson College of Business.

 LaTour's research is focused on consumer learning and memory of hedonic experiences.
 Her early worked considered how easily consumer memories can be distorted, and her current work looks at ways in which to strengthen memories.
 LaTour uses both experimental and qualitative research methods for her research.
 Most of LaTour's experimental studies have involved either staging experiences or using field opportunities so she can study factors that influence the consumption experience.
 Her qualitative work has used ZMET (Zaltman Metaphor Elicitation Technique) as well as a variation using childhood memory elicitation.
 She has written over 70 scientific papers and book chapters.

-Latour’s research has been covered in media including USA Today and the New York Times.
+Latour's research has been covered in media including USA Today and the New York Times.
 Some of her research focuses on memory distortion, nostalgia, differentiating online from land casino gambling, and developing new ways for learning complex products such as wine.

 Education

 LaTour grew up in Northbrook, Illinois.
 She received a B.S. in Broadcast Production Management from the University of Colorado Boulder in 1989.
 After graduating from University of Colorado's journalism school she realized her interest in the managerial side of the industry.
 She then attended Boston University, where she received an M.S. in Broadcast Administration in 1991.
-In 1997, she received a Ph.D. in Marketing from the University of Iowa.
+In 1997, she received a Ph.D. in marketing from the University of Iowa.
 Her thesis was titled 'Reconstructive Memory in Consumer Decision Making'.

 Career

 LaTour briefly taught at University of Iowa after completing her Ph.D.
-From 1997-2001 she was an associate at the Harvard Business School’s Mind of the Market, working with Gerald Zaltman on cognitive neuroscience insights for managers.
-She taught Psychology at Auburn University during that time.
-In 2004 she joined University of Nevada-Las Vegas as an Assistant Professor of Hospitality Marketing, becoming Associate Professor in 2008.
+From 1997 to 2001 she was an associate at the Harvard Business School's Mind of the Market, working with Gerald Zaltman on cognitive neuroscience insights for managers.
+She taught psychology at Auburn University during that time.
+In 2004 she joined University of Nevada-Las Vegas as an assistant professor of Hospitality Marketing, becoming associate professor in 2008.
 She left University of Nevada in 2011 to joined Cornell University in 2012.
 At Cornell, she was chosen as the Banfi Vintners Professorship of Wine Education and Management in 2016.